With Immigration Fear on the Rise, These Houston Chefs Are Using Their Voices

 Image: Courtesy Fredis Benitez

-While their status has historically been more secure than fully undocumented people, DACA recipients are now being threatened, too.
+While their status has historically been more secure than that of fully undocumented people, DACA recipients are now being threatened, too.
 Elizondo’s saving grace could be ripped from her at any moment.
-The same goes for Adrian Torres, Maximo’s executive chef.
-Just two days after turning 15, the required age for DACA, Torres and his mom gathered the documents needed to start the application process.
+The same goes for Maximo’s executive chef, Adrian Torres.
+Just two days after turning 15, the required age for DACA, Torres and his mother gathered the documents needed to start the application process.
 They went to FIEL, an immigrant-led organization that helps individuals gain access to higher education and promotes social justice.

 Now an official “dreamer,” Torres is thankful for the doors DACA has opened for him.
-The program allowed him to attend culinary school at San Jacinto Community College, which eventually led him to become Maximo’s executive chef at the age of 26.
-But he’s still scared of what could come.
+The program enabled him to attend culinary school at San Jacinto Community College, which eventually led to his becoming Maximo’s chef at 26.
+But he’s still nervous about the future.

 Image: Courtesy of Carla Gomez

 For Felipe Riccio, chef-partner of Goodnight Hospitality, this topic also hits close to home.
 Not many people know his story, he says, but he, too, was a DACA recipient before becoming a citizen.
 When he was around 12 years old, his family immigrated to the US from Veracruz under his dad’s business visa.
-At the time, Mexico was becoming unsafe, and his family knew that moving was a great opportunity.
+Mexico, at the time, was becoming unsafe, and his family knew that moving would provide better opportunities.
 Riccio notes they had an easier time because his dad is Italian.

-Still, a few years later when it came time to get his temporary driver’s license, he ran into some issues, which caused his whole family to lose their immigration status.
+Still, a few years later, when it came time to get his temporary driver’s license, he ran into issues that led to his whole family losing their immigration status.
 To his understanding, it was a complication of a broken system and mistakes from lawyers.
 They were asked to self-remove.

 “I still feel very, very fortunate that I was able to find the path to becoming a US citizen,” Riccio says.
 “And I’m proud of that.
 As long as things remain the way that they should, I do have the ability to speak up.
 I do have the ability to be a voice for someone that might not have the ability to.”